 Alyssa Ayres is the dean of the Elliott School of International Affairs at George Washington University.
-A foreign policy practitioner and award-winning author with senior experience in the government, nonprofit, and private sectors, she previously was senior fellow for India, Pakistan, and South Asia at the Council on Foreign Relations (CFR), where she remains an adjunct senior fellow.
+A foreign policy practitioner with senior experience in the government, nonprofit, and private sectors, she previously was senior fellow for India, Pakistan, and South Asia at the Council on Foreign Relations (CFR), where she remains an adjunct senior fellow.

-From 2010 to 2013 Ayres served as deputy assistant secretary of state for South Asia.
+From 2010 to 2013 Alyssa served as deputy assistant secretary of state for South Asia.
 During her tenure at the State Department in the Barack Obama administration, she covered all issues across a dynamic region of 1.3 billion people at the time (Bangladesh, Bhutan, India, Maldives, Nepal, and Sri Lanka) and provided policy direction for four U.S. embassies and four consulates.

 Her next book will examine India’s urban transformation and its international implications and will be published by Oxford University Press.